-Don't show the robbers what you have.
+Don't show the Barcelona pickpockets what you have.
 The tourists who are targeted and robbed the most are the ones who show the robbers what they have, so hide your possesions.
 The pickpockets are most attracted to tourist who obviously have something good to steal.
 If you are a walking shop window, then you can expect shop-lifters.
 The less you have on display – the less interesting a target you become.
 We recommend that you keep the expensive cameras and phones in your bags or pockets when not in use.
 When you get to a place of interest in Barcelona, then take out your camera and take some photos.
 When you have finished, put the camera away instead of leaving it dangling around your neck.
 If you have a big camera, then consider a neutral camera bag, that doesn’t have a brand name on.
 Or simply cover or remove the labels.

 Don't display an expensive camera with a telephoto lens dangling at your side.
 Keep a hand on the lens and keep it in your lap when seated

 Don't display a camera bag with brand name on bag and the straps.
 Cover or remove the brand name.
 Bring fewer lenses.
 Keep bag on lap when seated.

 Don't use a big bag if possible.
 Put it in your lap - never on back of chair or between your legs under chair.

 Don't leave a table or smartphone on cafe tables.
 Keep them hidden when not in use.

 Don't carry your wallet in your back pocket.
 Leave your regular wallet at home and just bring a small one with cash and 2 credit cards and whatever ID you need.